seydou keïta’s stunning portraits of malian youth were almost lost forever

 The vibrancy of the fabrics, the painstaking folds of the clothes, the deeply solemn expressions: these are the signatures of Malian photographer Seydou Keïta's striking black-and-white images, which feature mid-20th-century youth in his native Bamako.
 A new eponymous exhibition, opening today at the Grand Palais in Paris, is the broadest retrospective of the photographer's work to date, bringing together almost 300 photographs.

-Keïta was born around 1921 in Bamako, then the capital of French Sudan, now Mali.
+Keïta was born around 1921 in Bamako, then the capital of French Sudan.
 An uneducated carpenter's apprentice, he received his first box camera, a Kodak Brownie, from his uncle, during his childhood.
-By 1939, he was making a living as a photographer, and in 1948 he opened a studio on his family's land, attracting travellers from West Africa as well as a local youthful clientele.
+By 1939, he was making a living as a photographer, and in 1948 he opened a studio on his family's land, attracting travelers from West Africa as well as a local youthful clientele.

 In the fall of 1960, the Sudanese Republic declared independence and established a socialist regime; in 1962, Keïta closed his studio to become the official government photographer.
 He retired from photography altogether in 1977 and devoted himself to his hobby, fixing cars.

-Many of the images on display at the current Grand Palais show are silver gelatin prints, from original negatives, that were made during the 90s for shows of his work abroad.
-Keïta didn't keep any original images from his studio after it closed in the 70s, though some were found in the studio of his framer.
-The exhibition's curator, Yves Aupetitallot, notes: "What we're showing in this exhibition — from 1949 to 1962 — is in fact a very small part of his output."
+Many of the images on display at the current Grand Palais show are silver gelatin prints, from original negatives, that were made during the 1990s for shows of his work abroad.
+Keïta didn't keep any original images from his studio after it closed in the 1970s, though some were found in the studio of his framer.
+The exhibition's curator, Yves Aupetitallot, notes: "What we're showing in this exhibition — from 1949 to1962 — is in fact a very small part of his output."
 The remainder is at large or destroyed.

 Today, Seydou Keïta is compared to other celebrated portraitists such as Richard Avedon or August Sander.
 His work unquestionably merits this comparison — his images are as beautifully composed, sociologically telling, and aesthetically enticing.
 Yet, you're reminded, as you walk through the exhibition, of Europe's longstanding tendency to omit African art, and of the necessity of a shift towards a culturally comprehensive approach within today's museums.